annenuno/annenuno/README.md

-### HELLO WORLD I'm Ana!✨
+### ✨HELLO WORLD I'm Ana!✨
 - 👀 I’m interested in learning more about gaming development and web development.
 - 🌱 I’m currently building my own website so I can publish some of my project including my video games.
+- 😄 I’m looking to collaborate on open source projects
+- 🦈 Fun fact: I speak Spanish and I have over 60 indoor plants!! 🪴

 - 📫 How to reach me:
     - Email: nunoany@gmail.com
     - Instagram: @annenuno

-## ✨ NOTE: my website is still under construction, but hopefully it will be fully working soon.
+## ✨ NOTE: my website is still under construction, but hopefully it will be fully working soon.✨
 <!---
 annenuno/annenuno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.